-- Allowed six seconds to put ball in play.
+- Allowed six seconds to return ball to play.
 Keeper has the option to kick, punt or throw the ball. - The goalkeeper is said to have possession of the ball if they are touching it with any part of their arm, hand, or fingers.
+Referee should use the whistle to signal stoppage of play if a potentially dangerous situation develops.
 Players who continue to attack the ball when in possession of the goalkeeper should be advised to stop by the referee.
 Repeated attacks should be cautioned as unsporting behavior.
-Players who charge recklessly at the goalkeeper causing a collision should be cautioned for unsporting behavior. - The attacking player has equal right to play the ball if that attacker is under control and is not playing in a dangerous manner or using excessive force. - An indirect free kick is awarded to the opposing team if a goalkeeper, inside their penalty area, commits any of the following offences: - Controls the ball with the hands/arm for more than six seconds before releasing it - Touches the ball with the hands/arm after releasing it and before it has touched another player - O Touches the ball with the hand/arm, unless the goalkeeper has clearly kicked or attempted to kick the ball to release it into play, after it has been deliberately kicked to the goalkeeper by a team-mate or the goalkeeper receives it directly from a throw-in taken by a team-mate - Each child should be offered the opportunity to play goalkeeper at least once during the season.
+Players who charge recklessly at the goalkeeper causing a collision should be cautioned for unsporting behavior. - The attacking player has equal right to play the ball if that attacker is under control and is not playing in a dangerous manner or using excessive force. - An indirect free kick is awarded to the opposing team if a goalkeeper, inside their penalty area, commits any of the following offences: - o Controls the ball with the hands/arm for more than six seconds before releasing it - o Touches the ball with the hands/arm after releasing it and before it has touched another player - Touches the ball with the hand/arm, unless the goalkeeper has clearly kicked or attempted to kick the ball to release it into play, after it has been deliberately kicked to the goalkeeper by a team-mate or the goalkeeper receives it directly from a throw-in taken by a team-mate - Each child should be offered the opportunity to play goalkeeper at least once during the season.